FILM REVIEWS

 Janie ends with the Army marching out and the Marines marching in, leaving the door open for a sequel, which was made in 1946, prosaically titled “Janie Gets Married.”

-Sentimental and predictable, the film was clearly a product of its time, namely, of how Hollywood wanted the world to view teenage life in the War years.
+Sentimental and predictable, the film was clearly a product of its times, of how Hollywood wanted the world to view teenage life in the War years.
 There are some nice period details, though, such as the “coded slang” and the costumes.

 Running time: 106 Minutes.